EvaGraceSmith/Reading-Notes/301/class-13.md

 });

+##### 5. What about Errors

+For REST API, you should use HTTP status codes to report the status of each interaction with your API.

 #### How does this subject matter as it relates to what I am studying?
 We are currently building full stack projects incorporating CRUD.